Golf: Fowler closes deal, wins Honda Classic by four strokes

 But he steadied a leaky ship by sinking consecutive long birdie putts, a 40-footer at the 12th hole followed by a 25-footer at the next, and extended his lead to five strokes with two holes left.

+"My putter saved me," Fowler, 28, said in a greenside interview after carding 71 to finish at 12-under-par 268 for his fourth PGA Tour victory.
+He also has won three times internationally.

+"I made some good putts.
+The two birdies I made on 12 and 13, if I don’t make those putts I’ve got a pretty tight race."

+Fowler gave his adoring gallery a moment of panic when he leaked his seven-iron tee shot into a water hazard at the par-three 17th.

-He inexplicably found a water hazard with a poor seven-iron tee shot at the par-three 17th, but after taking a penalty stroke salvaged a bogey before taking a victory stroll down the last.
+But after taking a penalty stroke, he calmly negotiated the water with his third shot and sank a six-foot putt to salvage a bogey, before taking a victory stroll down the last, where another bogey proved almost meaningless.

+"The wind was tough today," said Fowler.
+"I fought as hard as I could.
+I hit a lot of shots I thought were going to turn out good (but did not).
+It was blowing pretty good, so kept us on our toes."

+Fellow Americans Gary Woodland and Morgan Hoffmann tied for second on eight-under, but the day belonged to one man, who will head to the Masters in April with a new spring in his step.

-Fowler carded 71 to finish at 12-under-par 268 for his fourth PGA Tour victory.
-He will jump from 14th in the world rankings to inside the top 10.
+"There’s less pressure, less stress," said Fowler, who will jump from 14th in the world rankings to inside the top 10.

-Fellow Americans Gary Woodland and Morgan Hoffmann tied for second on eight-under.
+"I think this is something we needed going into Augusta and I like the spot were we’re at right now."

 (Reporting by Andrew Both in Cary, North Carolina; Editing by Simon Evans)